Glass ionomer cement: Clinical applications

 Glass ionomers are widely used due to their versatile properties and ease of use.
 Prior to procedures, starter materials for glass ionomers are supplied as a powder and liquid or as a powder mixed with water.
 These materials can be mixed and encapsulated.

 Preparation of the material should involve following manufacture instructions.
-A paper pad or cool dry glass slab may be used for mixing the raw materials though it is important to note that the use of the glass slab will retard the reaction and hence increase the working time.
+A paper pad or cool dry glass slab may be used for mixing the raw materials, though the use of the glass slab will retard the reaction and hence increase the working time.
 The raw materials in liquid and powder form should not be dispensed onto the chosen surface until the mixture is required in the clinical procedure the glass ionomer is being used for, as a prolonged exposure to the atmosphere could interfere with the ratio of chemicals in the liquid.
 At the stage of mixing, a spatula should be used to rapidly incorporate the powder into the liquid for a duration of 45–60 seconds depending on manufacture instructions and the individual products.

 Once mixed together to form a paste, an acid-base reaction occurs which allows the glass ionomer complex to set over a certain period of time and this reaction involves four overlapping stages: